 List people include Susan Kieffer, Ethel Shakespear and many more.While this isn't a list of all female geologists, it does answer the questions "Who are the most famous female geologists?" and "Who are the best female geologists?"

 Katia Krafft and her husband, Maurice Krafft were French volcanologists who died in a pyroclastic flow on Mount Unzen, in Japan, on June 3, 1991.
 The Kraffts were known for being pioneers in filming, photographing and recording volcanoes, often getting within feet of lava flows.
-Their obituary ...more
+Their obituary appeared in the Bulletin of Volcanology. ...more

 Age: Died at 49 (1942-1991)

 Marie Tharp was an American geologist and oceanographic cartographer who, in partnership with Bruce Heezen, created the first scientific map of the entire ocean floor.
-Tharp's work revealed the presence of the Mid-Atlantic Ridge, causing a paradigm shift in earth science that led to acceptance of ...more
+Tharp's work revealed the presence of the Mid-Atlantic Ridge, causing a paradigm shift in earth science that led to acceptance of the theories of plate tectonics and continental drift. ...more

 Age: Died at 86 (1920-2006)